geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

 {{< include /elevator-pitch.md >}}
 :::

-GeoJupyter will consist of a new generation of tools and enhancements to existing tools supporting exploring data about our planet.
-This includes tasks traditionally done with desktop GIS applications, but also analysis pipelines that go beyond typical GIS uses;
-supporting any dataset about our planet that has spatio-temporal structure, for example climate models or subsurface data acquired with remote sensing instruments.
+GeoJupyter will consist of a new generation of tools and enhancements to existing libraries supporting exploration of data about our planet.
+This includes tasks traditionally done with desktop GIS applications, but also analysis pipelines that go beyond typical GIS uses; supporting any dataset about our planet that has spatio-temporal structure, for example climate models or subsurface data acquired with remote sensing instruments.

 ## :memo: Process